dotnet/docs-maui/docs/user-interface/controls/webview.md

 resultLabel.Text = $"Factorial of {number} is {result}.";
 ```

 The `WebView.EvaluateJavaScriptAsync` method evaluates the JavaScript that's specified as the argument, and returns any result as a `string`.
 In this example, the `factorial` JavaScript function is invoked, which returns the factorial of `number` as a result.
-This JavaScript function is defined in the local HTML file that the `WebView` loads, and is shown in the following example:
+This JavaScript function is defined in the local HTML file that the <xref:Microsoft.Maui.Controls.WebView> loads, and is shown in the following example:

 ```html
 <html>